top of page

 Thank you for coming to A.C.T

-JM: With all due respect, why are we thanking them?
+Markos: With all due respect, why are we thanking them?

 We’re the ones up here on stage doing all the work.

-Maja: Yeah, all they have to do is sit on their lazy butts
+KJ: Yeah, all they have to do is sit on their butts and enjoy the show.

-____: Maybe we’re not doing our job.
+Gaia: Maybe we’re not doing our job.

-____: Hey, speak for yourself up here.
+Mabel: Hey, speak for yourself up here.
 Theater is my life!

-Do you know how much time I spent practicing this
+Do you know how much time I spent practicing this dialogue?

-dialogue.
 I have way more lines than you.

-audience, what would we be?
-What would we be
+Without the audience, what would we be?

-without lights, without sets, without costumes?
+What would we be without lights, without sets, without costumes?

-Mr. Peter: Without directors?
+Mr. Peter: Without a director.

 Song - “Why Do the Actors Get All the Attention?”